sebastienrousseau/shokunin/CONTRIBUTING.md

-# Contributing to `shokunin`
+# Contributing to `Shokunin Static Site Generator (SSG)`

 Welcome!
-We're thrilled that you're interested in contributing to the `shokunin` library.
-Whether you're looking to evangelize, submit feedback, or contribute code, we appreciate your involvement in making `shokunin` a better tool for everyone.
+We're thrilled that you're interested in contributing to the `Shokunin Static Site Generator (SSG)` library.
+Whether you're looking to evangelize, submit feedback, or contribute code, we appreciate your involvement in making `Shokunin Static Site Generator (SSG)` a better tool for everyone.
 Here's how you can get started.

 ## Evangelize